Notes on the type classification of von Neumann algebras: The algebraic classification of factors

 Taking these ideas together, we are led to the following refined type classification of factors: \begin{itemize} \item A factor $\A$ is \textbf{type I} if it contains a nonzero minimal projector.
-(A minimal projector is necessarily finite; this follows immediately from the definition of a finite projector.) \item A factor $\A$ is \textbf{type II} if it contains nonzero finite projectors, but no nonzero minimal projectors. \item A factor $\A$ is \textbf{type III} if it contains no nonzero finite projections. \end{itemize} Furthermore, we have: \begin{itemize} \item A factor $\A$ is \textbf{finite} if all projections are finite, equivalently if the identity operator is finite. \item A factor $\A$ is \textbf{infinite} if at least one projection is infinite, equivalently if the identity operator is infinite. \end{itemize} Before proceeding, it may be helpful to cross-check these bullets against those at the end of section \ref{sec:big-picture}, to see how the ideas of ``finite vs. infinite projector'' correspond to the ideas of ``renormalizable vs. unrenormalizable density matrix.''
+(A minimal projector is necessarily finite; this follows immediately from the definition of a finite projector.) \item A factor $\A$ is \textbf{type II} if it contains nonzero finite projectors, but no nonzero minimal projectors. \item A factor $\A$ is \textbf{type III} if it contains no nonzero finite projections. \end{itemize} Furthermore, we have: \begin{itemize} \item A factor $\A$ is \textbf{finite} if all projections are finite, equivalently if the identity operator is finite. \item A factor $\A$ is \textbf{infinite} if at least one projection is infinite, equivalently if the identity operator is infinite. \end{itemize} Before proceeding, the reader may wish to cross-check these bullets against those at the end of section \ref{sec:big-picture}, to see how the ideas of ``finite vs. infinite projector'' correspond to the ideas of ``renormalizable vs. unrenormalizable density matrix.''
+The reader may also wish to consult \cite[section 6]{witten2018aps} for helpful examples of algebras of the various types that arise in the thermodynamic limit of a pair of spin chains with a particular pattern of entanglement.

-At the end of section \ref{sec:big-picture}, I also indicated that finite type II factors are said to be of \textbf{type II$_1$}, that infinite type II factors are said to be of \textbf{type II$_{\infty},$} that infinite type I factors are said to be of \textbf{type I$_{\infty},$} and that finite type I factors are said to be of \textbf{type I$_n$}.
+At the end of section \ref{sec:big-picture}, I indicated that finite type II factors are said to be of \textbf{type II$_1$}, that infinite type II factors are said to be of \textbf{type II$_{\infty},$} that infinite type I factors are said to be of \textbf{type I$_{\infty},$} and that finite type I factors are said to be of \textbf{type I$_n$}.
 I have not yet indicated the origins of this mysterious integer $n.$ In our present language, $n$ is the cardinality of a maximal set of pairwise-orthogonal minimal projections in $\A$.
 Such a set always exists, which can be shown using induction or using Zorn's lemma, and the cardinality $n$ is well defined.
 We will see in section \ref{sec:standard-forms} that a type I factor can always be put in ``standard form'' as an algebra of the form $\B(\H) \otimes 1_{\H'},$ and $n$ can equivalently be taken as the dimension of the Hilbert space $\H$.